TDM Installation and Initial Configuration

 • Set the CREATE_TDMDB Global in the TDM LU to true.

-• Optional: Edit the TDMDB_SCHEMA shared Global if you wish to change the schema name for the TDM DB (the default schema name contains the cluster ID).
+• Optional: If you wish to change the schema name for the TDM DB (the default schema name contains the cluster ID), then edit the TDMDB_SCHEMA shared Global.
 Restart Fabric after updating this Global.

 • After the TDM DB is created, set the CREATE_TDMDB Global in the TDM LU back to false.

-• Optional: Edit the TDMDB_SCHEMA shared Global if you wish to change the schema name for the TDM DB (the default schema name contains the cluster ID).
-Restart Fabric after updating this Global.
+• Optional: If you wish to change the schema name for the TDM DB (the default schema name contains the cluster ID), then edit the TDMDB_SCHEMA shared Global.

 TDM Non-Development Environment Installation